 "Restorative Justice is a process to involve, to the extent possible, those who have a stake in a specific offense and to collectively identify and address harms, needs, and obligations, in order to heal and put things as right as possible" - Howard Zehr, 1990

-OUSD RJ was recently featured in the New York Times and the Christian Science Monitor.
+OUSD RJ was recently featured in The New York Times, The Christian Science Monitor, and the East Bay Express.
 Read the stories and see the photos.

 This video shows students at MetWest High School facilitating a community building circle in their advisory

 Restorative Justice (RJ) is a set of principles and practices employed in the Oakland Unified School District to build community and respond to student misconduct, with the goals of repairing harm and restoring relationships between those impacted.
 The RJ program in OUSD pilots a three-tiered model of prevention/ intervention/ supported reentry in response to conflict/harm.
 The RJ program works to lower our rate of suspension and expulsion and to foster positive school climates with the goal of eliminating racially disproportionate discipline practices and the resulting push-out of students into the prison pipeline.Scope of the Problem:

 34% of the OUSD student population is African American, yet they receive...

 - 67% of the referrals for out of school suspension

 - 50% of the referrals for expulsion

 - 40% of OUSD African American students do not graduate from high school

 - Since 2005, 66% of OUSD students who dropped out have had contact with the criminal justice system